LostMekka/kotlinplayground-calculator/README.md

 This will display all test results in the console.

 ##### From IntelliJ
-If you are using IntelliJ, I strongly recommend the `Spek` Plugin. (https://github.com/raniejade/spek-idea-plugin) You can install it directly from within IntelliJ.
+If you are using IntelliJ, I strongly recommend the [Spek Plugin](https://github.com/raniejade/spek-idea-plugin).
+You can install it directly from within IntelliJ.
 With it, you can run the tests directly from the IDE and get a nice graphical representation of the results.

 Simply open the
 [test source file](src/test/kotlin/de/lostmekka/kotlinplayground/calculator/CalculatorTest.kt)
-in your IntelliJ project and you should see some run icons to the left off the code.
+in your IntelliJ project and you should see some run icons to the left of the code.
 Click the topmost of those to start a whole test run.

 <image src="readme_resources/run_tests_intellij.png">